 - Marketing: MAR 3023 Marketing, minimum grade of B

-Students are allowed a maximum of one repeat attempt in efforts to meet the 3.0 Primary Core GPA and a
+Students are allowed a maximum of one repeat attempt to meet the 3.0 Primary Core GPA and a

 minimum grade of B in the first course in the major.
 It is the student’s responsibility to thoughtfully consider the admission standards prior to electing to repeat a Primary Core course.
 If a student elects to repeat a Primary Core course, all six attempts will be used in the Primary Core GPA calculation.

-Economics, Integrated Business, and Real Estate majors must earn a minimum GPA of 2.0 in the Primary Core, prior to admission into the major.
-Additionally, Economics and Real Estate majors must earn a minimum grade of “C” (2.0) in the first course in their chosen major.
-If the first course in the major is repeated in efforts to earn a “C”, both attempts will be calculated in the Primary Core GPA.
+Integrated Business and Real Estate majors must earn a minimum GPA of 2.0 in the Primary Core, and no grade less than a “D” in each of the five Primary Core classes.
+Additionally, Real Estate majors must earn a minimum grade of “C” in the first course in their chosen major.
+If the first course in the major is repeated to earn a “C”, both attempts will be calculated in the Primary Core GPA.
 However, the best attempt, not the average of both attempts, will be used to meet the “C” admission requirement.
 The first course in each major is listed below:

 - Real Estate: FIN 3403 Finance, minimum grade of C